 Trends of nominal CPUE of Japanese longline by cohort were plotted in Figs. 1-2 and 1-3.
 Fig. 1-2 is a comparison of nominal CPUE of juveniles among different cohorts and Fig. 1-3 compares decrease rate by cohort in the logarithmic scale.
 CPUEs for age 3, 4 and 5 fish show consistent trends between 1980 and 2004 cohorts.
 However, some variations in trend and divergence from trends of CPUEs for age 4 and 5 have been observed for age 3 after 2004 cohort (Fig. 1-2) which suggest that age 3 CPUE cannot be used as an indicator of relative cohort strength for recent years.
-Cause(s) of this variation and divergence have been unknown (A partial cause might be release of small fish in recent years).
+Cause(s) of this variation and divergence might be change in catchability, population fluctuation, and/or releases of small fish in recent years.